-paperclip cubic units length, width and height measurement high compact low $1.27 \, \text{g/cm}^3$ 2.7 grams physical property cannot compare 1g/cm float sink temperature goes down freezes less dense air increases convection warms up

-9) Take your time with this activity.
+1) Each paragraph should use the 4 vocabulary words in the circle on the left.
+Be creative. compare 1 g/cm float sink 2) mass volume light and sound Ounces and pounds 5 quarters Grams and kilograms paperclip cubic units length, width and height 2) temperature goes down freezes less dense air increases convection warms up measurement high compact low 1.27 g/cm 2.7 grams physical property cannot כ ) Take your time with this activity.
 Look around you and look for evidence of density.
 You might even do some research so that you have some numbers to include in your writing.
 This is an opportunity to practice all the vocabulary and math skills you have learned.